DevEase/jsdoc/tutorials/CommonTasks.md

 ### Getting the ElDewrito version

-Since all communications with ElDewrito are asynchronous, you have to call the getVersion function with a success callback:
+You can use `dew.getVersion` to get the current version of ElDewrito.
+Remember that this runs asynchronously.

 ```
-dew.getVersion(function (version) {
+dew.getVersion().then(function (version) {
 	alert(version);
 });
 ```